NBA Rumors: ‘Bleacher Report’ Predicts LeBron James, Paul George Will Sign With Los Angeles Lakers

 James and George would be an ideal match for each other if they were to sign with the same team.
 It was obvious last year that “The King” could use a lockdown defender on his team.
 George may not be the best perimeter defender in the game, but he is more than capable of slowing down players like Kevin Durant.

-Even at 34 years old, James is playing the best basketball of his career.
+Even at 34-years-old, James is playing the best basketball of his career.
 In the playoffs, James took his game to a level no one had seen it, averaging 34.0 points per game to go along with 9.1 rebounds and 9.0 assists.
 George, on the other hand, had a solid all-around season for the Thunder, putting up 21.9 points per game, while also chipping in 5.7 rebounds and 3.3 assists.

 It is still possible that James and George stick with their current teams, but teaming up in Los Angeles would make a lot of sense for both players.